ctnava/rxtechnotes/healthcare_coverage.md

 - **Billing** is the step that follows adjudication.
 If the claim is accepted, billing finalizes the transaction: the PBM pays the pharmacy a contracted reimbursement amount, and the patient is charged their portion.
 - **Coordination of benefits (COB)** is the process of determining which plan is billed first when patients have more than one plan.
 It prevents duplicate payments for the same service or prescription, ensures the correct insurer is billed first to avoid claim denials or delays, and helps the pharmacy calculate the patient’s true out-of-pocket cost.
 - **Third Party Rejections (TPR)** are claim denials from the insurance due to eligibility or processing errors that may be resolved with corrections.
-  - **Prior Authorizations (PA)** are a requirement for approval before certain drugs or services are covered.
-This often applies to controlled, expensive, or non-preferred medications.

 ### 👤 Patient Intake & Coordination of Benefits (COB)